 Hello and welcome to our Eco Page!

-Reduce - We are trying to reduce our carbon footprint by using less energy in our everyday lives.
+Reduce - Trying to reduce our carbon footprint by using less energy in our everyday lives.
+So turning off lights when we leave a room, closing the door, reminding teachers to turn-off electrical appliances such as projectors when not in use.

-Reuse - We are trying to make use of the things that we have already rather than buying new.
+Reuse - Trying to make use of the things that we have already rather than buying new.
+So for instance use each side of a piece of paper, bring a re-useable water bottle and snack box to school, avoid single use plastic.

-Recycle - We currently recycle paper, batteries, plastic bottles and toner cartridges.
+Recycle - We currently recycle paper, batteries, plastic bottles and toner cartridges and we will ensure these are regularly checked and emptied.

 Recycling in Reception